Julian Cope: 1982–85: The Mercury years – World Shut Your Mouth and Fried

-In 1983 Cope began recording the songs for his first solo album, World Shut Your Mouth.
+In 1983, Cope began recording the songs for his first solo album, World Shut Your Mouth.
 Although the album generally retained the uptempo pop drive of the Teardrops, it was also an introspective and surreal work with many references to childhood.
 Former Teardrops drummer Gary Dwyer, guitarist Steve Lovell and The Dream Academy oboist Kate St John all contributed to the album, which was released on Mercury Records in March 1984.
 World Shut Your Mouth was seen as out-of-step with the times, gained poor reviews and sold indifferently.
 A single from the album, "Sunshine Playroom", featured a disturbing video directed by David Bailey.
 During a concert at Hammersmith Palais on the subsequent promotional tour, Cope slashed across his bare stomach with a broken microphone stand in an act of frustrated self-mutilation.
 Although the wounds were superficial, it shocked the audience and resulted in another memorable addition to his reputation for bizarre behaviour.

 World Shut Your Mouth was followed six months later by 1984's Fried album for which Cope was joined by Skinner, Lovell, St John, ex-Waterboys drummer Chris Whitten and Wah! guitarist Steve "Brother Johnno" Johnson.
 The album was much more raw in approach than its predecessor, and although in many respects it prefigured the looser and more mystical style which Cope would follow and be praised for in the next decade, it sold poorly at the time (as did the accompanying single "Sunspots").
 Notoriously, the sleeve featured a naked Cope crouched on top of the Alvecote Mound slag heap clad only in a large turtle shell.
-The album includes a song called "Bill Drummond Said" about Cope's A&R man at WEA, to which future KLF star Drummond responded with a song titled "Julian Cope Is Dead", pondering how much more famous Cope might have been had he been shot at the height of his fame.
-The commercial failure of Fried led to Polygram dropping Cope; The subsequently engaged a new manager Cally Callomon, and signed a deal with Island Records.
+The album includes a song titled "Bill Drummond Said" about Cope's A&R man at WEA, to which future KLF star Drummond responded with a song titled "Julian Cope Is Dead", pondering how much more famous Cope might have been had he been assassinated at the height of his fame.
+The commercial failure of Fried led to Polygram dropping Cope, who subsequently engaged a new manager (Cally Callomon) and signed a deal with Island Records.